Chillsmeit/qBittorrent-ProtonVPN-Guide/README.md

 ```
 alias qbit="/path/to/script.sh"
 ```
-NOTE: The magnet link needs to be passed in quotes!
+NOTE: The magnet link needs to be passed in quotes!<br>
 This pairs well with something like [torge](https://github.com/TUVIMEN/torge)